 9. Olympe

 It’s a platform that matches business processes with a company’s IT capabilities.
 Olympe improves communication between business-line managers, who understand operational requirements, and IT developers, who are skilled coders.
 The programmers produce what are known as “bricks,” which are technology components with particular business applications.
 A brick could be, for instance, the anticipated output of a production facility or a set of contractual delivery dates.
-Managers may obtain a comprehensive picture of their operations and concentrate on the jobs with the most value addition by connecting these bricks, a reasonably simple activity on the platform.
+Managers can obtain a comprehensive picture of their operations and focus on jobs that add the most value by connecting these bricks —a straightforward activity on the platform.

 Is Low-Code and No-Code the Future?

-Because low-cost software development is easier for non-technical developers, it plays a significant role in future product development for companies.
+Because low-code application development is easier for non-technical developers, it plays a significant role in future product development for companies.
 This is especially true for the concept validation stages.
-Low-code or no-code approaches can help companies reduce their cost of prototype development by reducing time needed.
-But no-code and low-code platforms won’t replace experts in programming or traditional designers as they typically use low-elasticity templates and are not scalable.
+Low-code application platforms can help companies reduce their cost of prototype development by reducing the time needed.
+However, no-code and low-code tools are unlikely to replace development teams or traditional development, as they typically rely on low-elasticity templates and lack scalability.

 Alternatives to Low-Code Solutions